SMEX03 Landsat Thematic Mapper NDVI and NDWI: Georgia

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Bosch, David D. and Michael H. Cosh..
+Bosch, D. and M. Cosh.
 2007.
 SMEX03 Landsat Thematic Mapper NDVI and NDWI: Georgia. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.